What if you need an old file or case?

 - Secure Portal – available to registered e-filers; attorneys or electronic parties in a case, who will be given full access, including remote access, to all case records in that action

-In addition, filers can always see the documents they submit to the court through the Maryland Odyssey File and Serve site from their workplace.
+In addition, filers can always see the documents submitted to the court by viewing filings/envelopes in Maryland Odyssey File and Serve site.

 Will we have access to closed cases remotely?